-Rally Novice B - on lead: For handlers who have a novice title, have shown other dogs in rally competition AKC, UKC, ASCA (with qualifying scores) or have scored a 100 in Rally Novice A at a previous Polk County Youth Fair Dog Show.
-The course exercises will be chosen form the first 36 AKC Rules list of exercises with the course consisting of 10-15 stations with no more than 5 stationary exercises.
+xRally Novice B - on lead: For handlers who have a novice title, have shown other dogs in rally competition AKC, UKC, ASCA (with qualifying scores) or have scored a 100 in Rally Novice A at a previous Polk County Youth Fair Dog Show.
+Course exercises are the same for Basic and Novice A classes.